karesansui/karesansui/INSTALL.md

 ### Setting up a network bridge ###

-Note: If you are accessing the server via SSH or Telnet instead of console, you MAY be disconnected when you restarting the network service after modifying network settings.
+Note: If you are accessing the server via SSH or Telnet instead of console, you MAY be disconnected when you restart the network service after modifying network settings.
 You should configure the settings via the local console.

 ###Procedure for `CentOS 6`:

 ####1.
-Create the network script for defining a Linux bridge associated with the network card.
+Create the network script defining a Linux bridge associated with the network card.

 The script file path is _/etc/sysconfig/network-scripts/ifcfg-br0_, where _br0_ is the name of the bridge.